MurphyPone/murphypone.github.io/src/content/garbage-collection.md

     print(s_i - s) # diff of garbage collected
 ```

-though the graph representation is a _bit_ ugly, it's easier to comprehend as satisfactorily achieves the desired output!
+though the graph representation is a _bit_ ugly, it's easier to comprehend and satisfactorily achieves the desired output!